 12. Enforcement of a Data Subject’s Rights

-A data subject wishing to enforce their rights may lodge a complaint with the Global Data Privacy Office by emailing GlobalDPO@lw.com, or the DPA or the courts in the territory in which the relevant L&W Entity is located.
+12.2 A data subject wishing to enforce their rights should contact the Global Data Privacy Office in the first instance, but may also lodge a complaint with the Chair of the Privacy Committee located in Frankfurt, or the DPA or the courts in the territory in which the relevant L&W Entity is located.

 Effective Date of the Standards: September 2016